dapr/dotnet-sdk/examples/AspNetCore/GrpcServiceSample/README.md

-# ASP.NET Core Grpc Service Sample
+# ASP.NET Core gRPC service example

-This sample shows using Dapr with [ASP.NET Core Grpc Service](https://docs.microsoft.com/en-us/aspnet/core/grpc/aspnetcore).
+This sample shows using Dapr with [ASP.NET Core gRPC Service](https://docs.microsoft.com/en-us/aspnet/core/grpc/aspnetcore).
 This application is a simple and not-so-secure banking application.
 The application uses the Dapr state-store for its data storage.

 It exposes the following endpoints over GRPC:
  - `/getaccount`: Get the account information for the account specified by `id`